Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

-\section{TWO-DIMENSIONAL SKIN SOLITONS}
+where $A$ is the amplitude and $w$ is the Gaussian width parameter.
+In Fig.~7, we present an illustrative comparison between the propagation dynamics in the focusing (top row) and defocusing (bottom row) Kerr-nonlinear regimes for a non-Hermiticity parameter $h=0.2$.
+The initial excitation parameters are set to $w=2$, $(x_c,y_c)=(13,13)$, with the amplitude $A$ chosen to yield a total optical power of $\mathcal{P}_{\text{HN}}(z=0)=20$ [Fig. 7(a)/(d)].
+Additionally, in Fig.~8, we plot the evolution of the wavefunction’s mean positions, $\langle n_x \rangle=\langle n_y \rangle$, and their uncertainties, $\Delta n_x=\Delta n_y$, comparing the focusing and defocusing nonlinear-regime propagation dynamics, with the corresponding linear case.}

+{In the focusing nonlinear case, the wavefunction initially undergoes self-focusing toward the lattice center, as shown in Fig.~7(b), also evidenced by the decrease in the position uncertainties [Fig.~8(b)] and directly observed.
+Subsequently, however, the wavefunction begins to spread [Fig.~7(c)], and the mean positions begin to rise, though remaining consistently lower than in the linear scenario [Fig.~8(a)].
+Notably, after a certain propagation distance, the wavefunction separates into two distinct parts, similarly to what discussed in the first subsection for single-site excitations: one fraction remains localized near the initial excitation location, while another part propagates toward corner (A) of the lattice [Fig.~7(d)], as reflected in increased position uncertainties for $z\gtrsim 5$, compared to the linear case [Fig. 8(b)].}

+{In contrast to the single-site excitation scenario, the Gaussian initial condition [Eq.~\eqref{Gauss}] exhibits significantly different dynamics under defocusing Kerr nonlinearity.
+As illustrated in Figures 7 and 8, the wavefunction shifts away from its initial position markedly faster compared to the linear or focusing nonlinear cases, propagating preferentially toward corner (A) of the lattice, as reflected to increased mean positions.
+Importantly, it simultaneously exhibits stronger diffraction compared to the linear regime, as indicated by its higher position uncertainties.
+Thus, although the wavefunction mean position shifts toward the lattice's preferred corner, the presence of coupling asymmetry does not prevent a significant fraction of the wavefunction from spreading broadly across the lattice.}

+{Here, we note that the dynamics remain qualitatively similar to what described above for Gaussian excitations centered at different $(x_c,y_c)$ across the lattice.
+It is also noteworthy that, as $w$ decreases, the differences between the focusing and defocusing cases become less pronounced, and for $w \lesssim 0.3$ the propagation dynamics of the two regimes are almost indistinguishable, converging to the single-site excitation scenario.}

+\subsection{Two-dimensional skin solitons}

-In this section, we identify stationary soliton solutions within the 2D NLHN lattice.
-In particular, we consider solutions of Eq.~(\ref{kerr}) ($g=1$) of the form $\psi_{n_x, n_y}(z) = \phi_{n_x, n_y} e^{i\mu z}$, where by $\phi_{n_x, n_y}$ and $\mu$ we denote the soliton profile and the soliton eigenvalue, respectively.
+In previous subsections, we systematically discussed that Kerr nonlinearity induces self-trapping of the wavefunction to its initial position, for single-channel excitation, when the excitation amplitude \( A \) exceeds a threshold, which depends on the location of the initial excitation and the degree of coupling asymmetry.
+This analysis naturally leads to the question of whether this lattice also supports soliton solutions, analogous to the skin solitons recently predicted theoretically~\cite{SL} and observed experimentally~\cite{SL_Exp} in 1D NLHN systems.
+In this section, we identify stationary soliton solutions within the 2D NLHN lattice, particularly for \textit{focusing} Kerr-nonlinearity ($g=1$).
+In particular, we consider solutions of Eq.~(\ref{kerr}) of the form $\psi_{n_x, n_y}(z) = \phi_{n_x, n_y} e^{i\mu z}$, where by $\phi_{n_x, n_y}$ and $\mu$ we denote the soliton profile and the soliton eigenvalue, respectively.
 Substituting this ansatz into Eq.~(\ref{kerr}) results in a system of nonlinear algebraic equations,